shamns23/skyos/README.md

-# SkyOS v4.1
+# oszoOS v4.1

-SkyOS is an advanced operating system written in C and Assembly, featuring a custom FAT32 file system implementation.
+oszoOS is an advanced operating system written in C and Assembly, featuring a custom FAT32 file system implementation.

 ## Features